Illyarb/Teek/README.md

 # Teek
-lua plugin for todo lists
+nvim plugin for todo lists

 Mostly as a project to learn Lua.
 Not intended for general use.